 Hair Restoration Options – The Ultimate Guide

 The American Hair Loss Association reports that two-thirds of men will most likely begin to see the first signs of hair loss by age 35.
 On the other hand, at least half of the women start to notice hair loss issues by the age of 50.
 Statistics also show that around 3% of children experience some kind of hair loss because of various causes.
-To combat the problem, modern day research has been looking for solutions for the past 70 to 80 years.
+To combat the problem, modern day research has been looking for hair restoration options for the past 70 to 80 years.

 Hair loss is an issue that has been the bane of men and women forever.
 All through recorded history, doctors and medical practitioners have been looking for solutions for hair loss woes.
 Some of these solutions ranged from practical, to weird and ridiculous.
 So, you have tea, snake oil, powdered wigs (that became fashion statements), laurel wreaths (yes, they were actually invented to cover up Caesar’s balding patches) vacuum hats that stimulated blood flow to the scalp, light hats, electric hats that delivered minor shocks and so on.